sainioan/gitRep/documentation/Vaatimusmaarittely.md

 ### After Login
 * User can logout. -- done
+* The user should be able to add income amount and date.-- done
-* The user should be able to add income.--done
+* The user should be able to add enxpense amount and date. -- done
 * The user should be able to add his/her expenses against different categories such as groceries, gas, medical, etc. -- done
 * The user should be able to add new categories of expenses. -- done
 * The user should be able remove old categories of expenses.